fjdu/rac-2d/README.md

 #### Requirements

-    1. Gfortran higher than 4.6.2 or Intel Fortran higher than 12.1.5.
+    1. Gfortran higher than 4.6.2 or Intel Fortran higher than 12.1.5 (they are the version I have been using for developping the code).
     2. The cfitsio library.